-WP4-Object's Affordance: Activities in this workpackage are aimed at the definition and implementation of the cognitive skills required for the acquisition/exploitation of object's affordances.
+WP4 - Object Affordances: Activities in this workpackage are aimed at the definition and implementation of the cognitive skills required for the acquisition/exploitation of object affordances.
 This will involve the analysis of the available knowledge and literature on the development of this skill (which at the moment is not particularly consistent), the definition of the experimental roadmap and identification of further investigation, and finally the test of the initial steps of the roadmap on existing platforms.
+New tasks have been added in the period month 25 to month 42 to address their implementation and integration of these abilities in the cognitive architecture